nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 | `--no-fabm` | Skip BGC (FABM) archive files |
 | `--skip-existing` | Skip dates where all expected files are already present in the destination directory |

+> **Note:** The archived TP2 nesting files have `montg1` set to a non-zero value, but it may have been computed from a different model run than the restarts you are using.
+Always run the Montgomery potential correction step below to ensure consistency.

 :::::{dropdown} Generating nesting files from GLORYS12/CMEMS